google/differential-privacy/README.md

 subject to the vulnerabilities described in the paper (though note that Java does not have an integer implementation).

+Please refer to our [attack model](common_docs/attack_model.md) to learn more about how to use our libraries in a safe way.

 ## Support

 We will continue to publish updates and improvements to the library.
 We are